Predicting the Understandability of Computational Notebooks through Code Metrics Analysis: The Proposed Approach

 \subsubsection{Calculating CU Scores}

-As mentioned, the UOCU metric is utilized to measuring CU based on users' opinions.
+As mentioned, the UOCU criterion is utilized to measure CU based on users' opinions.
 To calculate UOCU for each notebook, we use \eqaref{scoring} which involves a function \textit{f} that takes some metadata of a notebook and the BERTScore calculated in \secref{commentCU}.
-This function then returns a new score called the ``comment-based score".

 where:

 - \textit{n} is the total comments of a notebook,